|

 shop window: pressed glass

-A rare Sowerby 'Jack Horner' bellows (shown about life-sized at top, left) from the 'nursery rhyme ' series based on the illustrations of Walter Crane, in purple marble glass.
-The actual design is more easily visible in the detail at top right, which is from the 1882 Sowerby catalogue, and also shows the pattern number (1285).
-Sadly, as is so often the case, the tip of the bellows is incomplete (the yellow line in the detail at centre right shows how the tip should be), and the low asking price reflects this
+Click on any photo to see it full size, then click the 'back' arrow of your browser to return here A rare Sowerby 'Jack Horner' bellows from the 'nursery rhyme ' series based on the illustrations of Walter Crane, in purple marble glass.
+The actual design is more easily visible in the detail second from right, which is from the 1882 Sowerby catalogue, and also shows the pattern number (1285).
+Sadly, as is so often the case, the tip of the bellows is incomplete (the yellow line in the detail at right shows how the tip should be), and the low asking price reflects this

 ..... carry on to